Maria Gevorgyan

 Maria Gevorgyan (Մարիա Գևորգյան; born 21 December 1994) is an Armenian chess player who holds the title of Woman Grandmaster (WGM, 2019).
 She is a five-time Armenian Women Chess Champion (2016, 2017, 2019, 2020, 2023).

 Chess career

-At age three learn to play chess from grandfather, sports journalist Derenik Gevorgyan.
-From the age of seven Maria has attended chess school and then chess academy.
-In 2011 in Albena she placed 3rd in European Youth Chess Championship in girls U18 category.
-In 2012 Maria won Armenia Chess Championship in girls U18 category and 12th individual European Youth Chess Rapid Championship in girls U18 category.
+At age three she learned to play chess from her grandfather, sports journalist Derenik Gevorgyan.
+From the age of seven Gevorgyan attended chess school and then chess academy.
+In 2011, in Albena, she placed 3rd in the European Youth Chess Championship in the girls U18 category.
+In 2012, Gevorgyan won the Armenian Chess Championship in the girls U18 category and finished 12th in the individual European Youth Chess Rapid Championship in the girls U18 category.